 There are many comfortable and healthy monthly disposable lenses on the market.
 Replacing lenses on a monthly basis tends to be a little easier for most people to remember than replacing them every 2-weeks.
 Monthly replacement lenses usually come in boxes of 6 lenses, and tend to be a little more expensive per box than the same amount of 2-week lenses, but the overall cost per year tends to be less in monthlies.

 As you can see, the best lenses for you depend on how you want to wear them, how much time you want to spend taking care of them, and how much money you want to spend.
 There are lots of great options and different brands available in any of these types of lens replacement schedules.
-Your doctor can also help you to decide which is best for you.

 Updated Aug 12th, 2014